-We often get asked “What’s the difference between a house, a 2 storey and a terrace, a duplex and a townhouse and a villa?
+We often get asked “What’s the difference between a house, a 2 storey and a terrace, a duplex and a townhouse and a villa?”

-Managing director and qualified Town planner Vas Spaseski says there are a dozen different classes of buildings under the Building Code of Australia, but each state and territory has different definitions for each specific type of dwelling.
+Managing Director and qualified Town Planner Vas Spaseski says there are a dozen different classes of buildings under the Building Code of Australia, but each state and territory has different definitions for each specific type of dwelling.

-To help you out we have tried to break it down a little bit for you
+To help you out we have tried to break it down a little bit for you.

-Terrace homes are gaining a lot of momentum in WA at the moment, and although they were typically found in the inner city, terrace lots are now popping up in new subdivisions both north and south of the river.
+Terrace Homes are gaining a lot of momentum in WA at the moment, and although they were typically found in the inner city, terrace lots are now popping up in new subdivisions both north and south of the river.

-Part of this popularity is that they are highly affordability and allow homeowners to get into a 2 storey home for a fraction of the cost.
+Part of this popularity is that they are highly affordable and allow homeowners to get into a 2 storey home for a fraction of the cost.
 They are usually close to amenities, and public transport and offer low-maintenance or lock and leave living which is also popular amongst older homeowners.

 Homes can range from a single storey to 3 storeys high, and usually have front and back gardens or courtyards.
 Most terraces share dividing walls.

-Most terrace homes still have a title which means you own the land & the house sits on.
+Most terrace homes also still have a title which means you own the land & the house sits on.

-There has been a huge influx of buyers chasing Terrace House & Land Packages to capitalise on the grants that are available until the 31st December.
+There has been a huge influx of buyers chasing House & Land Packages to capitalise on the grants that are available until the 31st December.

 Single dwellings are stand-alone homes and owners have the title to the land and any structures within its boundaries.